t0ri/api-lib/readme.md

 # OpenWeatherMap Essentials
-Receive only the essential data back from the OpenWeatherMap API.
+Receive only the essential data back from the OpenWeatherMap API in an easy-to-navigate Weather object.

 ```
 Weather {